Skip to main content

 My pregnancy diet

 Many of us grew up with the idea that you must eat for two during pregnancy.
 However, this is a myth!
-While pregnant women do need extra nutrients — vitamins, minerals, and especially protein — the caloric or energy requirements aren’t significantly higher.
+While you do need extra vitamins, minerals, and protein, your nutritional requirements during pregnancy don’t mean eating a lot more calories.

 Before the second trimester, no extra calories are necessary.
 In the second trimester, an additional 250 calories per day are recommended, increasing to 500 extra calories per day in the third trimester compared to pre-pregnancy needs.
 These figures illustrate the typical extra calories needed in pregnancy.